Solecist287/AndroidChess/README.md

 ### Choosing a random move for a player's turn
 Clicking the **AI button** chooses a random move for the current player's turn.
 ### Saving a game
 When a game terminates in any fashion, a prompt appears on the screen.
 The player must enter a **non-empty** name for the recorded game and click the **OK button**.
+After having entered a name for the game, it is saved to an internal text file called "games.txt" which holds all past saved games.
 ### Replaying a game
 Clicking on the **recorded games button** shows the list of previously recorded games.
 After clicking a game on the list, the user is transported to a screen where they can use **prev move button** and **next move button** to see the recorded moves in action on the chessboard.